 - Bread Flour

 - Instant Yeast

 - Soy Milk (or other plant-based milk)

-- Oil: melted refined coconut oil, olive oil, or vegetable oil will work
+- Oil: use a neutral liquid oil such as melted refined coconut oil or vegetable oil

 - Cake Flour: or use 1/2 cup – 1 tbsp all purpose flour, and add 1 tbsp cornstarch

 - Baking Powder

 - Matcha Powder, optional for a greener color

 That being said, you can add some pureed melon or melon juice into the dough if you want (just cut back on some of the milk) but they are equally delicious without.
 You could also add some chocolate chips into the batter — now that would really be good.
 I always forget to add them, but if you love chocolate I highly recommend folding some chocolate chips into the dough.
 Honestly there are lots of variations you can make, so I’ll probably have future posts dedicated to different flavors of this melon bread 😀 Also note, I added 1/4 tsp of matcha powder to the cookie dough, but this is purely for color and you can’t even taste it.
 So if you don’t have matcha, just omit it.

 I know there are a lot of steps to make this and it may look daunting, but it’s really not that much work.
 The longest part of it is just letting the dough proof, but everything else is very straightforward.
 I realize a video may be more helpful than the instructions I have written, so hopefully I’ll get a video up soon, but until then you can watch Peaceful Cuisine on youtube — there’s a great melon bread video that actually inspired me to make my own!
 The cookie layer may break a little when you wrap it around the dough, but don’t worry!
 As long as it’s sticking to the dough, you’re fine.
 It may not have the same beautiful melon pattern but it will taste just as delicious 🙂